WORKPLACE NEURODIVERSITY COACHING

 Coaching works best when it connects to the environment someone works in, not just the individual themselves.

 Calling All Minds brings together coaching, training, accessibility technology and practical workplace tools.
-Where appropriate, coaching insight can connect with tools such as the AXS Passport, helping employees record and communicate working preferences, adjustment needs and support strategies in a clear, portable and structured way.
+Where appropriate, coaching insight can connect with tools such as AXS Passport, helping employees record and communicate working preferences, adjustment needs and support strategies in a clear, portable and structured way.

 This helps prevent support being lost, repeated or dependent on one good manager.
 It also gives organisations a more consistent way to understand what people need and where systems may need to change.